oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/GHR.md

 Skin color would be gray and silvery if maters, shiny and glossy too.
 Also GHR heils from France, but she is French-Norwegian.

+Surprisingly, GHR is the tallest out of all the wall-mounted peers of MWS here.

 GHR was born in October 24, 2006.
 She is a cisgender heterosexual female (she/her).
 Btw she likes fashion.

 ### Outfit (WTF)

 Since she's a Fashionista, we gotta give her smth to make her stand out.

+She wears a black suede knee-high block-heeled boots.

 ## Personality